 So chemical weapons don’t kill a disproportionately high number of people as compared to conventional weaponry, nor can they be passed on as infections to larger and larger populations, as biological agents (which presumably wouldn’t kill many targets “on the spot” either, although if someone ever manages to weaponize a hemorrhagic fever…) can.
 They can serve as “area denial” weapons by creating contaminated zones that an opposing force has to avoid, although against armies that are prepared for them and/or that are in vehicles that can move through a contaminated area quickly and in proper gear, that capability is questionable.
-Against a dispersed irregular insurgency, like the Syrian rebellion, they’re basically useless; you’ll never kill as many rebels as you will average civilians, and killing civilians just makes it that much harder to put the rebellion down.
-Basically chemical weapons are effective against massed infantry that doesn’t have proper MOPP gear, and against civilians.
+Against a dispersed irregular insurgency, they’re not very helpful from a practical standpoint because you’ll never kill as many rebels as you will average civilians.
+Of course, if you don’t mind killing civilians are even want to kill civilians, maybe to discourage them from supporting the rebels, then they work just fine.

 Why are chemical weapons banned, then, if they’re not especially lethal?

-The chemical weapons ban grew out of the supposed horrors of chemical weapons use in World War I, although as we’ve seen chemical weapons were responsible for a very small percentage of casualties in that war.
-The only explanation for the stigmatization of a weapon that was responsible for all of about 0.5% of the total deaths caused by WWI is that the manner in which that weapon kills elicited a visceral or emotional revulsion in those who experienced it.
+The chemical weapons ban grew out of the horrors of chemical weapons use in World War I. The only explanation for the stigmatization of a weapon that was responsible for all of about 0.5% of the total deaths in that war is that the manner in which that particular weapon kills elicited a visceral or emotional revulsion in those who experienced it.
 Conventional weapons–shells, bombs, firearms, even knives–kill and kill in ugly, violent ways, but chemical weapons are uglier still.
-The psychological effect of those weapons on the combatants in WWI must have been enormous, otherwise why the push to ban those weapons after the war?
+The psychological effect of those weapons on the combatants in WWI must have been enormous, which explains the post-war push to ban them.

 - Chemical weapons kill horribly.
-This is just the continuation of the WWI-era revulsion about how these weapons kill, the amount of agony they put the victim through, coupled with our disgust at the Nazi gas chambers.
-Yes, it is possible to suffer terribly from a conventional strike, including long-term disability, but being hit with chemical weapons guarantees that the victim will suffer terribly; even those who aren’t killed by the attack will likely suffer debilitating ailments for many years if not for life.
-While rationally-speaking this doesn’t seem to justify banning these weapons but not conventional armaments, since dead is dead and disabled is disabled, we as a society do place value on the manner of death and the intent of the weapon.
+We’ve already covered this.
+Yes, it is possible to suffer terribly from a conventional attack, including long-term disability, but being hit with chemical weapons guarantees that the victim will suffer terribly; even those who aren’t killed by the attack will likely suffer debilitating ailments for many years if not for life.
+Though it may seem odd if you give it any serious thought, as a society we do place value on the manner of death and the intent of the weapon.
 Regardless of your feelings about the death penalty, and I’m not taking a position on it here, we have chosen to employ lethal injection rather than, say, disembowelment or (notably) poison gas (although it hasn’t been banned, the last person to die in the gas chamber was executed in 1999) because we think lethal injection causes less suffering to person being executed.
 They’re still dead, but “humanely” so, I guess.

 - Chemical weapons, for all their limitations on a battlefield, are very appealing to terrorists.
-Precisely because their best use is to kill unequipped people (civilians, in other words) and to do it in very nasty, frightening ways, chemical weapons are presumably the kind of thing that terrorists would be very keen to acquire.
-A chemical weapon used against a civilian population in close quarters can kill considerable numbers, including unprepared first responders, and can have a devastating psychological effect, hence Winston Churchill’s fondness for using gas (although in his defense he was talking about tear gas, not more lethal gasses) weapons against “uncivilised tribes.”
+Precisely because their best use is to kill unequipped people (civilians, in other words), chemical weapons are presumably the kind of thing that terrorists would be very keen to acquire.
+A chemical weapon used against a civilian population in close quarters can kill considerable numbers, including unprepared first responders, and can have a devastating psychological effect.
 Biological weapons would be even more desirable, but not nearly as easy to acquire or disburse, and nukes would be tougher still.

 - Chemical weapons can be a effective in asymmetric warfare.
 This is related to the previous reason but specifically refers to state actors whose forces are not able to challenge ours in a conventional war.
 America has a massive edge on the rest of the world in terms of conventional arms, but it doesn’t take the most modern or expensive weapons program to put together something that was killing people a century ago in World War I. Countries at the top of the world’s conventional military power structure, America chief among them, are naturally going to support a ban on weapons that even relatively a relatively weak or outdated military could use against them.